odea-project/qAlgorithms/report/discussion_tests.md

 six LC-HRMS blank measurements and 14 normal LC-HRMS measurements, two of which were measured with negative polarity.

-The process parameters were controlled for normal distribution using a one-sided t-test with an alpha of 0.01.
-No parameter was normally distributed.

-A PCA grouped by polarity was performed to find relevant parameters for process performance.
-In both cases, the numbers of centroids, bins and features were highly correlating.
-In the positive case mean scores for bins and features correlated, which did not apply for negative measurements.
-For both, DQSC was roughly orthogonal to DQSF.
-When using only nine measurements from the same series, the quality scores changed significantly.

 The consistency of both the centroids to bin and the bin to feature ratio could be a good criteria for finding process errors and a general measure